-George was called by the vestry in July 2012 as rector having served as priest-in-charge at Holy Family since August 1, 2010.
-George came from Calvary Episcopal Church in Memphis, Tenn. where he had served as senior associate to the rector for 8 years.
-Ordained for thirty five years, George has served churches in Tenn., Ark., and Texas.
+George was called by the vestry in July 2012 as Rector having served as Priest-in-Charge at Holy Family since August 1, 2010.
+George came from Calvary Episcopal Church in Memphis, Tenn. where he had served as Senior Associate to the Rector for eight years.
+Ordained for forty years, George has served churches in Tennessee, Arkansas, and Texas.
 A graduate of Emory University and Virginia Theological Seminary, George and his wife, Susan, have four adult children.

 Deacon Katharine Armentrout

-Katharine and her husband, Scott, come to us from Baltimore, in the Diocese of Maryland where, for three years, Katharine had been serving as deacon.
+Katharine and her husband, Scott, came to us from Baltimore, in the Diocese of Maryland where, for three years, Katharine had been serving as Deacon.
 After retirement from careers as attorneys, Katharine and Scott came to Jasper to be nearer their children and grandchildren who live in the Atlanta area.
 Katharine has a passion both for pastoral care and for outreach.
-We are grateful to Bishop Alexander for assigning Katharine to us.
-She serves God at Holy Family for the love of doing what she is so clearly called to do.
+We are grateful to Bishop Wright for assigning Katharine to us.
+She has served God for over fourteen years at Holy Family for the love of doing what she is so clearly called to do.

 The Rev. Dr. Ted Hackett

 Ted joined the staff of Holy Family as Priest Associate June 1, 2006 after retiring from his post as Associate Professor of Church Ministries at Candler School of Theology where he was responsible for giving Episcopal students a solid grounding in Anglican studies.
-He is an expert in the fields of liturgy and pastoral theology.
+He is an expert in the fields of liturgy and historical theology.
 He continues to preach and celebrate the Eucharist regularly.
-He teaches Sunday school frequently and provides pastoral care at his office in our Conference Center.
-Ted and his wife, Debbie Freudenthal are residents of Big Canoe.
+He teaches Sunday school frequently.
+Ted and his wife, Dr. Debbie Freudenthal, are residents of Big Canoe.